 The meltdown of the arctic has reduced the cold arctic ocean currents off the west coast which is already causing droughts and heat waves.
 California is a major farming state producing a major supply of food products.
 Oregon has a large number of orchards.
 Florida is a major producer of Citrus products.
 Georgia is also a major food production state.
 Washington state is a major producer of Apples.
 The midwest is the main producer of grain products.
 I've seen drought kill the corn crops for 6 of 10 years in nearby Texas fields.
 The next 2 years, the crops were destroyed by floods.
 That is 8 years of crops ruined.
 The local farmers changed to growing bird seed instead of human foods.
 Thus, another reduction in production.
 Now they only have plain grass planted in those fields.
 It will be interesting to see if the farmer decides to plant again this year or has decided to abandoned his 13 million acres of leased grain fields.

 In addition to the droughts and heat waves, we have had more severe freezes going further south than normal which has been damaging citrus and other crops.
+The northeast has been besieged with blizzards and record temperatures.
 Right now, we are also depending on imported foods from Mexico, South America and China but the same weather problems which affect us, will also affect the global food production and supplies.

 Once the sea levels rise, more and more food production will be affected by the weather, the droughts, the freezes, the flooding and the contaminated water as well as the loss of land both from the rising seas and the refugees seeking new homes inland.